dlarue/metex/README.md

 Python script that reads the values from the meter.
 <img src="https://raw.githubusercontent.com/nerdprojects/metex/main/script.png"/>

-## metex-floppy.img
+## Original Software
-Raw copy of the original floppy that came with the multimeter.
+The original software is contained in metex-floppy.img.
+This is a raw copy of the original floppy that came with the multimeter.
 It contains two scope programms, one for DOS and one for Windows.

+I got them both running under macOS with DOSBox with a Windows 3.1 installation.
+You can configure your USB serial device in the DOSBox settings like this:

+    serial1=directserial realport:tty.usbserial-AH070BRN

 ### Digital Multimeter Scope
 This is the METEX.EXE DOS program in the folder GRAPHIC.